-Christmas Cheer - an afternoon's entertainment at Tara
+Christmas Cheer at Tara

 Enjoy an afternoon of storytelling and song in St. Patrick's Church, Hill of Tara.